FormidableLabs/react-native-ama/docs/components/TouchableWithoutFeedback.md

 The component performs a [contrast check](/docs/guidelines/contrast) between its background colour and the children's foreground when in dev mode.

-:::info
+:::note
-AMA does also perform a contrast check on disabled button, as a [poor contrast can make them hard to read](https://axesslab.com/disabled-buttons-suck/#they-are-hard-to-see).
+AMA performs the check on both pressed and non-pressed states when passing a function as style.
 :::

 ### Minimum size